Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Conservative Fusion and Statistics of AA Fusion

-There is a prevailing oversimplification of the relationship between the variance and the accuracy of the fused estimate since the influential work \cite{Mahler09erroneous}.
+There is a prevailing oversimplification of the relationship between the variance and the accuracy of the fused estimate since the work \citep{Mahler09erroneous}.
 As indicated in Definition 1, they are not the same: a smaller variance associated with the fused estimate does not directly imply a better estimate whether in the sense of MMSE or Bayes optimality.
-In fact, the setting of a reasonably large noise variance (which will result in a large filter estimate covariance) can accommodate model mismatches \cite{Sarkka09,VoBT13} and in dealing with the degeneracy of the particle filter \cite{Li15noise}.
+In fact, the modelling of the noise with a reasonably large variance or heavy tail (which will result in a large filter estimate covariance) can accommodate model mismatches \citep{Sarkka09,VoBT13} and combat outlier \citep{Piche12,Zhu13VBstuT}. \Newrevis{Moreover, note that the naive AA fusion is given by the combination of the two densities which are re-weighted forming a multimodal FMD that exhibits more than one mode but may not be merged to a unimodal density in practice.
+Merging should only be applied when the mixands are close significantly to each other. } To gain insight from a simple example---which is consistent with the example used in \citep{Mahler09erroneous}--two Gaussian probability densities with different means and covariances are considered and analyzed in Appendix \ref{Append-model-presevation}.